-Prevent Divorce By Relying on God in Your Marriage!
+Prevent Divorce By Relying On God!

 Here is something I would like you to consider: I know personally the pain involved in going through a divorce.
 It is the worst pain I have experienced in my entire life.
 I did not want the divorce which is probably why it was so painful.
 Being in a problematic marriage was not any fun at all either.

 I tried to work things out until the very end, but my ex-wife gave up hope and trying.
 Losing a wife and having a son have to deal with the separation and divorce was very hard on me.
 At times I even wished that God would just take me to get me out of the pain.
 I cried a lot, my life was a mess.
 I was afraid to try to commit suicide, but the thought tormented me and crippled me from living life for a long time, I was in other words, very depressed.